According to the latest US Census Bureau data, Georgia was among the top 25 states with the most divorced couples in

 If your spouse agrees to your divorce claims, you’ll likely reach a settlement without having to take the case to trial.
 Your divorce will be considered “uncontested” and will be valid 30 days after your spouse returns their answer to the court.

-However, if they disagree, you’ll need to prepare to prove your claims against their defenses to find an equitable solution for all parties, especially if children are involved.
+However, if they disagree with the terms of divorce, you’ll need to prepare to prove your claims against their defenses to find an equitable solution for all parties, especially if children are involved.

 How Can A Georgia Divorce Lawyer Help Me File For Divorce?

 Regardless of your individual situation, it is always advised to speak with an attorney about your divorce complaint.
 They’ll know what you’ll need to include on your complaint, what kind of approach you could take to the answer your spouse gives to the court, and any other helpful information you’ll need to support your claim.
 A divorce lawyer with experience will listen to your story and help you work towards a solution when you need to file for divorce.

 Contact the Gentry Law Firm For Your Georgia Divorce

-The Georgia family lawyers with the Gentry Law Firm LLC, have handled hundreds of divorce cases, and they’re ready to help you through yours.
+The Marietta family lawyers with the Gentry Law Firm LLC, have handled hundreds of divorce cases, and they’re ready to help you through yours.
 Filing a complaint properly will help start your case on the right footing, and doing it correctly will benefit you and your family in the long run.